multiversx/mx-docs/docs/developers/tutorials/interactors-guide.md

 }
 ```

 As you can see, `sc-meta` automatically generated all the logic behind calling the smart contract endpoints.
-The interactor uses async Rust, so all the functions are marked as async and need to be awaited to get a result.
+The interactor uses asynchronous Rust, so all the functions are marked as `async` and need to be awaited to get a result.

 In order to compile the project, we need to include it in the project tree.
 In this case, we have to add the interactor project to the smart contract’s workspaces, in the *Cargo.toml* file: